Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CkWtF0M2ddY.md

 ### Transcript

-> ah will we get flying vehicles i'm not sure
+> ah will we get flying vehicles I'm not sure